fl1ger/deleg/README.md

 #  Extensible Delegation for DNS

 This is the working area for the Internet-Draft, "Extensible Delegation for DNS".
+For more information about the proposal, see the [FAQ](FAQ.md).

 ## Building the Draft